FOR IMMEDIATE RELEASE

 Oregon Health & Science University Receives CUPA-HR’s Inclusion Cultivates Excellence Award for Its Job Carving Program

 Oregon Health & Science University (OHSU) has received the College and University Professional Association for Human Resources (CUPA-HR) 2019 Inclusion Cultivates Excellence Award.
 This award recognizes and celebrates institutional initiatives and programs that have made a significant impact with respect to inclusive and equitable workplace practices, particularly those that have brought about cultural change throughout the organization.
-CUPA-HR is pleased to offer a $6,000 contribution to OHSU’s endowment or scholarship fund.
+Thanks to the generous support of EyeMed, CUPA-HR is pleased to offer a $6,000 contribution to OHSU’s endowment or scholarship fund.

 In 2015, OHSU established its Community Advisory Council for Recruiting and Retaining Persons with Disabilities, made up of OHSU leaders and employees, external job developers, job counselors and coaches, and representatives from various disability advocacy organizations.
 As the largest employer in Portland, OHSU had the goal to create large-scale employment impact for community members with disabilities by making OHSU more accessible and supportive for candidates.
 Since 2015, the council has grown from 15 members to more than 190 members, helping OHSU leaders understand how to best address differing needs and integration of people with disabilities into the workforce.